 Adjustment of Status for K-1 Visa Entrants

 K-1 visa is a tool allowing a US citizen to invite his perspective spouse to the United States for up to three months in order to determine whether or not the couple should get married.
 K-1 visa is not a bad instrument if the couple is not sure if they would like to get married or not.
-If the parties have already decided that they are going to get married, a marriage in the foreign country and a family based petition might be better option, unless the situation involves aging out children.
+If the parties have already decided that they are going to get married, a marriage in a foreign country and a family-based petition might be a better option, unless the situation involves aging out children.
 See: Who Is A Child For Immigration Purposes and Marriage Petition: Be Prepared For Bringing Your Spouse To The United States.

-Please note, that with the new change, K- visas are available for the same sex couples as well.
-See: BIA: DOMA Can No Longer Be Used Against Same Sex Couples
+Please note, that with the new change, K- visas are available for the same-sex couples as well.
+See: BIA: DOMA Can No Longer Be Used Against Same-Sex Couples

 However, K-1 via has some disadvantages.
-The main disadvantage is that the holder of the K-1 visa must either marry the person who invited them into the US within 90 days upon admission, or leave the country.
+The main disadvantage is that the holder of the K-1 visa must either marry the person who invited them into the US within 90 days upon admission or leave the country.
 The consequences of not fulfilling this condition are drastic: if the marriage does not occur, the non -citizen spouse will be prohibited from adjusting his/her status ever, ineligible for most forms of relief, and sufficiently, will be wasting his/her time in the US without hope of getting immigration papers.

-This is remains true, even if the non-citizen spouse later found to be a victim of domestic violence.
+This remains true, even if the non-citizen spouse later found to be a victim of domestic violence.
 Le v.
 Att'y Gen, 10/3/13.
 In Le v.
 Attorney General, the non-citizen fiancé entered the US to marry a man who, upon arrival, she discovered was already married.
 Le moved to a different state and married a different guy, who, unfortunately, was abusive to her.
-Le suffered assault from his hand, and filed for and was granted a VAWA self -petition.
+Le suffered an assault from his hand, and filed for and was granted a VAWA self -petition.
 She later applied for adjustment of status based on the VAWA self-petition which was denied.
 The Fifth Circuit court of appeals upheld the denial, stating that where the non-citizen who entered the country failed to marry the K-1 petitioner, the non- citizen is barred from adjusting her status.